janvandermeulen/OOD_Federated_Learning/language-tasks-fl/README.md

 ### How to run
 1. All data has been added to the reproduce.zip in the language-tasks-fl folder
 2. First follow the extra instructions in the readme file for data preperation.
-3. Comment out the code related to the hate speech model in `globalUtils.py` because the model is missing.
-4. Add `import models` in `globalUtils.py`.
+3. Add `import models` in `globalUtils.py`.
-5. In `datasets.py` comment out the parts about IMDBdata and FEMNISTdata.
-6. In the model `text_binary_classification.py` you need to change line 74 to false if you don´t have cuda.
+4. In the model `text_binary_classification.py` you need to change line 74 to false if you don´t have cuda.
 ```
 1.  train_on_gpu= False # True
 ```